jbcodeforce/aws-studies/docs/infra/index.md

     * EC2 instances get access to the partition information as metadata.
     * HDFS, HBase, Cassandra, Kafka

-Access from network and policies menu, define the group with expected strategy, and then it is used when creating the EC2 instance by adding the instance to a placement group.
+Access from network and policies menu, define the group with expected strategy, and then use it when creating the EC2 instance by adding the instance to a placement group.

 ### EC2 Instance Store

 * When disk performance is a strong requirement, use EC2 Instance Store.
 Millions IOPS read or even write.
-* It loses data when stopped
+* It loses data when stopped.
 * Good use for buffer, cache, scratch data, or distributed systems with their own replication like Kafka.
 * Backup and replication are the user's responsability

+## Quota

+Service Quotas is an AWS service that helps manage our quotas for over 100 AWS services from one location.
+The AWS account has default quotas, formerly referred as limits, defined for each AWS service.
+Unless otherwise noted, each quota is Region specific.
+We can request increases for some quotas, and other quotas cannot be increased.
+Each EC2 instance can have a variance of the number of vCPUs, depending on its type and configuration, so it's always wise to calculate the vCPU needs to make sure we are not going to hit quotas too early.
+Along with looking up the quota values, we can also request a quota increase from the Service Quotas console.

 ## Security group

 Define inbound and outbound security rules.
 It is like a virtual firewall inside an EC2 instance.
 SGs regulate access to ports, authorized IP ranges IPv4 and IPv6, control inbound and outbound network.
 By default all inbound traffic is denied and outbound authorized.

 * They contain `allow rules` only.
-* Can be attached to multiple EC2 instances and to load balancers
+* Can be attached to multiple EC2 instances and to load balancers.
-* Locked down to a region / VPC combination
+* Locked down to a region / VPC combination.
-* Live outside of the EC2
+* Live outside of the EC2.
-* Define one separate security group for SSH access where we can authorize only one IP@
+* Define one separate security group for SSH access where we can authorize only one IP@.
-* Connect refused is an application error or the app is not launched - Spinning is an access rules error.
+* Connect refused is an application error or the app is not launched - Spinning wheel in the web browser is an access rules error.
-* Instances with the same security group can access each other
+* Instances with the same security group can access each other.
 * Security group can reference other security groups, on IP address using CIDR in the form 192.45.23.12/32 but not any DNS server.

  ![2](./images/security-group.png)